Tangjas20/MNIST_Dataset_recognition/README.md

-This project implements a CNN sequential model with an accuracy of 98.84% using Google Colaboratory P100 GPU with a running time of 84 seconds or 1 minute and 24 seconds
+This project implements a CNN sequential model with an accuracy of approxmately 98.94% using Google Colaboratory P100 GPU with a running time of 84 seconds or 1 minute and 24 seconds

 The KNN achieves an accuracy of 97.71% with a running time of 311 seconds or 5 minutes and 11 seconds.